snowjaguar625/nodebestpractices/README.chinese.md

 ## ![✔] 4.3 Carefully choose your CI platform (Jenkins vs CircleCI vs Travis vs Rest of the world)

 **TL;DR:** Your continuous integration platform (CICD) will host all the quality tools (e.g test, lint) so it should come with a vibrant ecosystem of plugins.
 [Jenkins](https://jenkins.io/) used to be the default for many projects as it has the biggest community along with a very powerful platform at the price of complex setup that demands a steep learning curve.
-Nowadays, it became much easier to setup a CI solution using SaaS tools like [CircleCI](https://circleci.com) and others.
+Nowdays, it became much easier to setup a CI solution using SaaS tools like [CircleCI](https://circleci.com) and others.
 These tools allow crafting a flexible CI pipeline without the burden of managing the whole infrastructure.
 Eventually, it's a trade-off between robustness and speed - choose your side carefully.

 **Otherwise:** Choosing some niche vendor might get you blocked once you need some advanced customization.
 On the other hand, going with Jenkins might burn precious time on infrastructure setup